OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 - See controls for threats through use
 - The below control(s), each marked with a # and a short name in capitals

-### #FILTERSENSITIVETRAINDATA
-(development-time appsec).
-Actively prevent sensitive data when constructing the training dataset using manual verification and/or automated detection and/or careful selection of train data sources

-Links to standards:

-  - Not covered yet in ISO/IEC standards

 #### #FILTERSENSITIVEMODELOUTPUT
 (runtime appsec).
 Filter sensitive model output: actively censor sensitive data by detecting it when possible (e.g. phone number)